Browse traces or spans

 Self-hosted deployments: If you restrict outbound access, allowlist

 https://www.braintrustsandbox.dev to enable custom views.
-This domain hosts the sandboxed iframe that securely renders custom view code.Change span data format
+This domain hosts the sandboxed iframe that securely renders custom view code.Search within a trace

 When viewing a trace, each span field (input, output, metadata, etc.) displays data in a specific format.
 Change how a field displays by selecting the view mode dropdown in the field’s header.
 Available views:- Pretty - Parses objects deeply and renders values as Markdown (optimized for readability)